rotten/rethinkdb-multicorn-postgresql-fdw/README.md

 <hr>

-Here is a noteworthy Blog Post at RethinkDB on this project:  http://rethinkdb.com/blog/postgres-foreign-data-wrapper/
+Here is a noteworthy blog post on the RethinkDB site about this project:  http://rethinkdb.com/blog/postgres-foreign-data-wrapper/